 - Only the Vice-Chancellor, or Chancellor in respect to the Vice-Chancellor's travel, has authority to waive or vary the provisions of this policy in individual cases.

-- The Chief Financial Officer must report any waivers of the provisions of this policy annually to the Audit and Risk Committee.
+- The Chief Operating Officer must report any waivers of the provisions of this policy annually to the Health and Safety, Risk and Assurance Committee.

 - Line managers are responsible for ensuring that staff who report to them comply with this policy.